KoenLBekx/laconic/laconic.md

             +:#iters 1
     v#iters
 </pre>
->> Has no break operations, and as the maximal number of iterations is set to 10, the script will execute 10 times 10 iterations of a nested loop, so variable "iters" will hold 100 at the end.
+>> Has no break operations, and as the maximal number of iterations is set to 10, the script will execute 10 times 10 iterations of a nested loop, so variable "iters" will hold 100 at the end.<br/>
+>> *(Note that the script doesn't raise any errors about the maximal number of iterations being exceeded due to the `Z#ign 1` operation.)*

 <pre>
     Z#loops 10
+    Z#ign 1
     $#iters 0
     W
         1